-- 4.4 Relate logarithmic and exponential functions. - 4.5 Determine the graphs of logarithmic and exponential functions. - 4.6 Solve exponential and logarithmic equations. - 4.7 Solve problems consisting of exponential and logarithmic applications. - 5.0 To demonstrate competency in systems of equations and matrices, a student should be able to: - 5.1 Solve linear systems of equations using algebraic techniques. - 5.2 Solve systems of equations using Cramer's Rule and determinants. - 5.3 Determine the solution of a system of inequalities. - 5.4 Relate solving equations and inequalities to linear programming applications. - 5.5 Solve application problems using systems of equations. - 5.6 Apply properties of matrices and perform basic operations.
+- 4.4 Relate logarithmic and exponential functions. - 4.5 Determine the graphs of logarithmic and exponential functions. - 4.6 Solve exponential and logarithmic equations. - 4.7 Solve problems consisting of exponential and logarithmic applications. - 4.8 Use a calculator to approximate evaluations of common and natural logarithmic functions. - 5.0 To demonstrate competency in systems of equations and matrices, a student should be able to: - 5.1 Solve linear systems of equations using algebraic techniques. - 5.2 Solve systems of equations using Cramer's Rule and determinants. - 5.3 Determine the solution of a system of inequalities. - 5.4 Relate solving equations and inequalities to linear programming applications. - 5.5 Solve application problems using systems of equations. - 5.6 Apply properties of matrices and perform basic operations.